AI SEO

 - Scientific Reproducibility

-- The Harvard-reviewed OpenAI/Harvard study "Who People Use ChatGPT" (NBER Working Paper 34255, September 2025) identified core use cases and clusters—partially word-for-word and with comparable frequencies—that had already been made visible by Prompt Decoding in April 2025.
+- The Harvard-reviewed OpenAI/Harvard study "Who People Use ChatGPT" (NBER Working Paper 34255, September 2025) identified core use cases and clusters.
+Partially word-for-word and with comparable frequencies, they had already been made visible by Prompt Decoding in April 2025.
 This supports the validity of the method.

 - Methodological Basis